bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

 1. Generate and store addresses.
 2. Index transaction data, e.g. transaction outputs we own, when/if they were spent, etc.
 3. Keep track of which addresses have been given out and which have been used.
-4. Be able to "roll back" our view of the above data if a re-org makes some of it stale.
+4. Be able to "roll back" our view of the above data if a reorg makes some of it stale.
-5. Keeping track of transactions related our addresses in our mempool.
+5. Keep track of transactions related our addresses in our mempool.

 Let's talk about how to implement a mechanism that does all that.